Gauged Gromov-Witten theory for small spheres: Vortices with zero area and genus

 \begin{definition} The {\em linearized operator} for a zero-area vortex $u$ is the linearization of $\cF_u^0$,

 where $D_u$ is the standard linearized Cauchy-Riemann operator.
-We say that an zero-area-vortex $u$ is {\em regular} if the operator $\ti{D}^0_{u}$ is surjective.
+We say that a zero-area-vortex $u$ is {\em regular} iff the operator $\ti{D}^0_{u}$ is surjective.
 The space of {\em infinitesimal deformations} of $u$ is $ \Def(u) = \ker(\ti{D}^0_u) .$ \end{definition}

-Clearly, $\ti{D}_u^0$ is Fredholm since $D_u$ is, and the space $\Def(u)$ is finite dimensional.
-Let $M^\reg(\Sigma,X)_0 \subset M(\Sigma,X)_0$ denote the locus of regular zero-area vortices; it has the structure of a smooth, finite-dimensional orbifold; the proof is similar to that for pseudoholomorphic curves and will be omitted.
-Marked and framed zero-area vortices are defined as before.
-Let $M_n(\Sigma,X)_0$ denote the moduli space of $n$-marked zero-area vortices, and $M_n^\fr(\Sigma,X)_0$ the moduli space of $n$-framed zero-area vortices.
-Let $M_n^{\fr,\reg}(\Sigma,X)_0$ denote the locus of framed regular, stable vortices.
+Let $M^{K,\reg}({\P^1},X)_0 \subset M^K({\P^1},X)_0$ denote the locus of regular zero-area vortices.
+It has the structure of a smooth, finite-dimensional orbifold; the proof is similar to that for pseudoholomorphic maps and will be omitted.

-\begin{lemma} Any zero-area vortex $u$ with finite stabilizer which is regular as a pseudoholomorphic map is also regular as a zero-area vortex. \end{lemma}

-\begin{proof} This is a consequence of the familiar relationship between the infinitesimal stabilizer and moment map for the action of $K$ on the space of holomorphic maps.
-More explicitly, let $\eta,\zeta \in \k$.
-Then

-It follows from non-degeneracy of the metric on $X$ that $E_u \oplus E_u^*$ restricted to $\ker(D_u)$ is surjective.
-The lemma follows. \end{proof}